albirrkarim/react-speech-highlight-demo/README.md

   <br/>

-  I have skills on various program logic, architecures, computer science, machine learning, and more.
-I can help you to solve your problem.
+  I have skill and experience on various program logic, system architectures, computer science, machine learning, and more.
+I can show you `the way` .
 Just ask me!

   I provide realtime support from me with discord. (of course when its day time on Indonesia timezone).